simon-ami/win-cli-mcp-server/README.md

 # Windows CLI MCP Server

 MCP server for secure command-line interactions on Windows systems, enabling controlled access to PowerShell, CMD, and Git Bash shells.
+It enables MCP clients (like [Claude Desktop](https://claude.ai/download)) to perform operations on your system, similar to [Open Interpreter](https://github.com/OpenInterpreter/open-interpreter).

 > ⚠️ **WARNING**: This MCP server provides direct access to your system's command line interface.
-When enabled, it grants access to:
+When enabled, it grants access to your files, environment variables, and command execution capabilities.
 >
-> - Your personal files and directories
-> - System environment variables (which may contain sensitive information)
-> - Command execution capabilities that could modify your system
-> - Local development environments and tools
->
 > Always:
 >
-> - Review and restrict the `allowedPaths` configuration
+> - Review and restrict allowed paths
-> - Enable strict directory restrictions
+> - Enable directory restrictions
-> - Configure appropriate command blocks
+> - Configure command blocks
-> - Be aware of what system access you're granting
-> - Consider the security implications of your configuration choices
+> - Consider security implications
+>
+> See [Configuration](#configuration) for more details.

 ## Features